DHI/terracotta/README.md

    [the Flask documentation](http://flask.pocoo.org/docs/1.0/deploying/) for more information.
    Ingestion can either be done [ahead of time](#ingestion) (recommended) or on demand.
 3. It can be deployed on serverless architectures such as AWS λ, serving tiles from S3 buckets.
+   This allows you to build apps that scale infinitely while requiring minimal maintenance!
+   To make it as easy as possible to deploy to AWS λ, we make use of the magic provided by [Zappa]().
+See [Deployment on AWS](#deployment-on-aws) for more details.

 ## Why Terracotta?